Noise Detection with Spectator Qubits and Quantum Feature Engineering: Introduction

-As quantum technology progresses more towards the Noisy Intermediate-Scale Quantum (NISQ) devices era \cite{preskill2018quantum}, the design and operation tasks become more challenging.
-One such task is quantum control, where it is required to find a sequence of control pulses that drive a qubit, in order to achieve a desired target such as dynamical decoupling and dynamically-corrected gates \cite{OC1, OC2, DS1, DS2, DS3, DS4, DS5}.
-The standard approach is to divide the problem into two stages.
+A way to get the best of both worlds is to approach the problem in two stages.
 The first is a characterization stage, which aims to produce models of the noise based on experimental measurements.
-Quantum Noise Spectroscopy (QNS) is one example where the Power Spectral Density (PSD) of the noise is estimated from coherence time measurements \cite{qns1, qns3, qns4, ferrie2018bayesian, PhysRevLett.107.230501, szankowski_environmental_2017, krzywda_dynamical-decoupling-based_2019, frey2019, Frey2017, NonGaussianExp, NonGaussianPRL, Ramon, multiaxis, multiqubit, LukazOpt, PhysRevA.98.032315, added2, added4, added5, added6, added7}.
-The second stage is Optimal Control (OC), in which a cost function is optimized with respect to the control \cite{PhysRevA.99.052327, machnes2015gradient, Ciaramella_2015, caneva2011chopped, de_Fouquieres_2011, khaneja2005optimal}.
+Quantum Noise Spectroscopy (QNS) is one example where the Power Spectral Density (PSD) of the noise -- or the higher versions of these depending of the generality of the protocol -- is estimated by measuring the response of the quantum system of interest to various control routines while in the presence of the noise to be characterized~\cite{qns1, qns3, qns4, ferrie2018bayesian, PhysRevLett.107.230501, szankowski_environmental_2017, krzywda_dynamical-decoupling-based_2019, frey2019, Frey2017, NonGaussianExp, NonGaussianPRL, Ramon, multiaxis, multiqubit, LukazOpt, PhysRevA.98.032315, added2, added4, added5, added6, added7}.
+In the second stage OC techniques are applied and a cost function {\it based on the acquired information in the first stage} is optimized with respect to the control.